What happens to your body when you stop birth control pills?

 Among the effects of stopping birth control pill, mood-related changes differ in every woman.
 But most of them either become peppier than before or become extremely moody.
 That’s because the pill contains one or two types of synthetic (man-made) female hormones, estrogen and progestin.
 These synthetic additions normalise the hormones.

 Once you are off the pill, your hormones take their natural course and may get aggravated.
 So you might experience depression, low libido, and even fits of anger.

 3. Your menstrual cramps might come back with a vengeance

-Just as everything else before the birth control pills, your menstrual cramps will also make a grand comeback.
-Only this time, they will be meaner and angrier.
+Just as everything else before the birth control pills, another of the effects of stopping birth control pill means your menstrual cramps will also make a grand comeback.
+Only this time, they may be meaner and angrier.

 Yes, you read that right.
 However, the extent of pain still depends on what it was before you went on the pill.
 If you had bad cramps before, they will be back.
 However, if you didn’t really feel much earlier, it might just be the same.

 If you stop birth control pills, you might notice that your periods have become heavier.
 Dr. Sherry Ross, OBGYN, says, “The lining of the uterus can be thin, where you may only have light vaginal spotting, or thick, which would cause heavier bleeding.”